KittyGiraudel/site/_posts/2020-02-03-lessons-from-building-n26-for-web.md

 Here are the things that it makes easier:

 👋🏻 Onboarding new team members.
 Having comprehensive documentation gives them autonomy, and enables them to get started faster and more comfortably.
-It gives people the tools to work and progress—especially to the people who crucially need these tools.
+It gives people the tools to work and progress — especially to the people who crucially need these tools.

 ✅ Settling discussions by defining one way to do things.
 Of course this can change, and the one way might become another way down the line, but at any point in time, it is important to have a single common and agreed on approach.